UW-RoboSoccer/robosoccer_ros2/README.md

 ---

-## 🧑‍💻 Development Tips
+## Development

-- Use the devcontainer for a reproducible environment
+- Use the devcontainer for a reproducible environment (will setup eventually)
 - Add your MuJoCo model to `robosoccer_sim/robosoccer_sample.xml`
 - Extend nodes with real logic and hardware integration
 - For custom messages, see [ROS 2 custom interface tutorial](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html)

----

-## 🤖 Credits

-Built for RoboCup Humanoid League 2024.

----

-## 🆘 Troubleshooting

-- If you see `ModuleNotFoundError`, check your build and sourcing
-- For MuJoCo issues, ensure `mujoco` and `libmujoco-dev` are installed
-- For ROS 2 errors, check dependencies in each `package.xml`